nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 Add your forked repository as remote
 ************************************

-If you were an users of the old github mirror, you probably have an existing git repository installed somewhere.
+If you were a user of the old github mirror, you probably have an existing git repository installed somewhere.
 In your case, it is not necessary to clone your fork and to port all your work in the new directory; you can add the fork as new remote.

 .. sourcecode:: bash